tkerby/flipperzero-firmware-wPlugins/README.md

 I have some plans, but I’m not sure if or when I’ll be able to complete them all.

-- Add a “New Disk Image” menu command
-- Verify that PERCOM configuration is correct
 - Add CAS file emulation
 - Implement an XEX file loader
 - Improve error signaling to host via FDD status byte